pelsql/YourSqlDba/README.md

 > Each job has a single maintenance step.
 Both call the main stored procedure,
 > `Maint.YourSqlDba_DoMaint`, with parameters appropriate for the job type.
 These
 > parameters are documented in detail in the online documentation.

+> The generated report and logs now include the list of databases selected by
+> the maintenance filters, so users can verify the exact database set targeted
+> by each run.

 YourSqlDba is a large T-SQL script that automates database maintenance tasks for SQL Server.
 It creates a database named `YourSqlDba` containing T-SQL modules,